How to use StreamField in Wagtail

 'type': 'paragraph',

-'striking a balance between power and simplicity, structure and '
+'ones that don’t, and striking a balance between power and '

 'type': 'image_carousel',